django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 Translations
 ````````````

-Although django-helpdesk has originally been written for the English language,
+Although `django-helpdesk` has originally been written for the English language,
-there are already multiple translations to Spanish, Polish, German and Russian.
+there are already multiple community translations, including Spanish, Polish,
+German, and Russian.
 More translations are welcomed!

 Translations are handled using the excellent Transifex service which is much
 easier for most users than manually editing .po files.
 It also allows